robhagemans/monobit/README.md

 Characteristics inferred from the glyphs are:
 - `raster`: largest raster needed to define a glyph; coordinates (left, bottom, right, top)
-- `ink-bounds`: smallest box that encompasses all ink if all glyphs are overlayed at the same origin. coordinates (left, bottom, right, top)
+- `ink-bounds`: smallest box that encompasses all ink if all glyphs are overlaid at the same origin. coordinates (left, bottom, right, top)
 - `raster-size`: (width, height) of raster.
 - `bounding-box`: (width, height) of ink-bounds.